BDenizKoca/nimea/README.md

 - Visual CMS (Decap) for editing content through the browser
 - Full-screen Leaflet map with pan/zoom, overlays, and info-rich markers
 - Route planning (player mode) with distance and travel-time estimates
+- Shareable route links (copy a URL that reconstructs the same markers & waypoints)
 - DM Mode (`?dm`) for batch edits to markers and terrain, with export/publish controls
 - Terrain-aware A* pathfinding that respects road/difficult/unpassable costs
 - Automatic wiki integration: markers can link to relevant wiki pages (optional custom slug)